-Taking the Proper Steps After Stem Cell Therapy
+Taking The Proper Steps After Regenerative Medicine Therapies

-Generally, there is little to no recovery time after Stem Cell Therapy.
+Generally, there is little to no recovery time after regenerative medicine therapy.
 If a patient’s job is not physically demanding, they may not need any time off work.
 We do recommend, however, that you don’t overdo it.
-In many cases, it wise to simply go home and rest afterward (this is especially true for both adipose and bone marrow derived stem cell procedures).
-Depending on what type of Stem Cell Therapy procedure is performed (whether it be adipose-derived stem cells, bone marrow-derived stem cells or placental-derived stem cells), patients most often walk out of our office with no complications or discomfort and continue with their daily activities.
+In many cases, it wise to simply go home and rest afterward (this is especially true for adipose derived structural support cell procedures).
+Depending on what type of procedure is performed (whether it be adipose-derived support cells, or placental-derived human cellular or tissue based products -HCT/Ps), patients most often walk out of our office with no complications or discomfort and continue with their daily activities.

-For patients who undergo a bone marrow extraction, a few days of soreness and tenderness around extraction area may follow the procedure.
-With adipose-derived stem procedures, expect bruising from the harvest site to last or several days to weeks.
-Like bone marrow aspiration, the first few days is probably the most amount of time that a patient will feel pain.
+With adipose-derived support cell procedures, expect bruising from the harvest site to last or several days to weeks.
+The first few days is probably the most amount of time that a patient will feel pain, but even then most patients are just fine with Tylenol type analgesics.
 When returning back to your daily activities and progressing to do more as the weeks go by, always remember that pain is an indicator for reaching your limits.
 During this time, you may perform light exercises, like going on an elliptical or biking, but we recommend avoiding heavy weight bearing activities.